China's Toy Market

-According to data from market research company Euromonitor, the total retail sales of toys and games in China have soared from RMB89.7 billion in 2011 to RMB232.17 billion in 2016, registering an average annual growth rate of 20.9%.
-In 2016, retail sales of traditional toys and games increased by 8% year-on-year to RMB69.35 billion, representing 29.9% of total market turnover, while retail sales of electronic toys and games increased by 19% year-on-year to RMB162.82 billion, accounting for 70.1% of total market turnover.
+According to data from market research company Euromonitor, the total retail sales of toys and games in China have soared from RMB111.8 billion in 2012 to RMB276.5 billion in 2017, registering an average annual growth rate of 19.9%.
+In 2017, retail sales of traditional toys and games increased by 7.4% year-on-year to RMB74.43 billion, representing 26.9% of total market turnover, while retail sales of electronic toys and games increased by 24.1% year-on-year to RMB202.07 billion, accounting for 73.1% of total market turnover.

-As urban dwellers’ incomes rise and their quality of life improves, their demands for toys are beginning to change.
-There is a shift away from traditional, medium- to low-end battery-operated toys, construction sets and decorative toys towards innovative electronic toys, intelligent toys, up-market plush toys and decorative cloth toys.
-Nevertheless, industry players believe that many people are underestimating the spending power of China’s low-income groups.
-With average income rising at a rate of 7-10% annually, wage-earners are enjoying higher disposable incomes, which should mean an increase in demand for inexpensive toys as well.
+As urban dwellers’ incomes rise and quality of life improves, toys demands are beginning to change.
+There is a shift away from traditional, medium- to low-end battery-operated toys, construction sets and decorative toys, towards innovative electronic toys, intelligent toys, up-market plush toys and decorative cloth toys.
+Nevertheless, industry players believe that many people underestimate the spending power of China’s low-income groups.
+With average income rising at a rate of 7-10% annually, wage earners are enjoying higher disposable incomes, which should mean an increase in demand for inexpensive toys as well.

-There were around 236 million children under the age of 14 on the Chinese mainland in 2016, the year when China began the full implementation of the two-child policy under the 13th Five-Year Plan (2016-2020).
+As of 2016 there were around 236 million children under the age of 14 on the mainland, the year when China began the full implementation of the two-child policy under the 13th Five-Year Plan (2016-2020).
 The National Health and Family Planning Commission predicts that the number of newborns will climb to between 17.5 million and 21 million annually during the period.
-This, along with China’s steady economic growth, should mean the prospects of its toy market are rosy.
+This, along with China’s steady economic growth, should mean that toy market prospects are rosy.

-Electronic toys: high-tech electronic toys have caught on in recent years.
+High-tech electronic toys have become increasingly popular in recent years.
 Interactive, electronic toys with relatively high technology content have emerged as mainstream items.
-Another growth area is educational toys inspiring children’s imagination and creativity and enhancing their in-hand manipulation skills.
+Another growth area is educational toys inspiring children’s imagination and creativity and enhancing their in-hand coordination skills.
 Toys that combine learning and fun are well received by children and parents alike.

-According to Euromonitor data, children under six are the main consumers of traditional toys and games, accounting for about 46% of retail sales.
-Parents tend to buy educational toys so that their children can prepare for starting school as they play.
-Due to the popularity of electronic games, the percentage of children aged 7-19 playing with traditional toys and games has dropped from 45% in 2015 to 41.5% in 2016.
+According to Euromonitor data, children under six are the main consumers of traditional toys and games, accounting for about 48% of retail sales.
+Parents tend to buy educational toys so that their children can prepare for school as they play.
+Due to the popularity of electronic games, the percentage of children aged seven to 19 playing with traditional toys and games has dropped from 41.5% in 2016 to 39% in 2017.

-Plush toys: (1) Plush toys in novel and unique designs and especially popular TV drama characters and animation characters have been much sought after in the past few years.
-(2) The latest trend in this sector of the toy market is integrating electronic toys with plush toys.
-(3) Plush toys that double as household decorative items have also gained favour among many households.
+Plush toys in novel and unique designs have been much sought after in the past few years, especially popular TV and animation characters.
+The latest trend in this sector of the toy market niche is integrating electronic toys with plush toys, while plush toys that also double as household ornaments have also gained favour among many households.

 Source: Global Trade Atlas